 We use the structure of a monthly income statement and balance sheet in tandem to make sure we are keeping our expenses low and planting our pennies wisely.
 If you’re not already tracking your finances using these two methods, go to mint.com and get started today!
 If you have any questions about how we do this just post a comment and we’ll be sure to help!

-- Our total liabilities went down by $0.4K
+- Our total liabilities went up by $1.2

 And for the details…

 Is it just me or has this graph gotten eerily smooth of late?

 - HSA account: $10.9

 - Total Stock Accounts: $507.0 – just modest growth, plus our normal 401K deposits

 Real Estate (based on current market comparable sales)

 - Primary Residence $239

 - Investment Duplex: $130 – a little out of date, but we’ll update this once the new roof is on this place in May